jessemorales0216/hr-attrition-excel-dashboard/README.md

 - Sales has the highest attrition rate (20.63%)
 - Research & Development has the lowest attrition rate (13.84%)
-- Sales Representatives have the highest attrition (39.76%)
+- Sales Representatives have the highest attrition (39.76%) -
+## Business Impact
+This dashboard helps HR teams identify high-risk areas of employee turnover and make data-driven decisions to improve retention.

 ## Tools Used
 - Microsoft Excel